-After 12 months of training, learners can be considered for an Independent Prescribing (IP) course, if they have at least completed:
+After 12 months of training, learners can be considered for an Independent Prescribing (IP) course, if they have:

-- 1. completed the learning outcomes marked with PP (Preparing to Prescribe outcomes) in the Evidence Framework, - 2. agreement from their Educational Supervisor of achievement of the learning outcomes marked with PP and agreement to progress to an IP course - 3. completed an Intermediate Progress Review after at least 12 months in training - 4. completed and submitted to NES, the Progression to independent prescribing notification form (the link will be included in the Intermediate Progress Review email which we send the month prior to the review window).
+- 1. completed the learning outcomes marked with PP (Preparing to Prescribe outcomes) in the NES Evidence Framework, see TURAS Learn: Prescribing training for full details - 2. completed at least one Direct Observation of Practical Skills (DOPS) tool which covers one of the 18 core clinical assessment skills - 3. agreement from their Educational Supervisor of achievement and completion of the outcomes annotated PP, and agreement regarding ability to progress to an IP course - 4. completed the most recent Intermediate Progress Review (IPR) with comment from their Educational Supervisor in the IPR that they are ready to progress to an IP course - 5. support from their employer to be released to undertake the next available IP course - 6. completed and submitted to NES, the Independent Prescribing course notification form (the link will be included in the Intermediate Progress Review email which we send in the month prior to the review window).

-On receipt of an IP notification, NES Pharmacy will perform the necessary checks to ensure preparing to prescribe training has been completed and that the employer supports progression to an independent prescribing course.
+On receipt of an IP course notification, NES Pharmacy will perform the necessary checks to ensure preparing to prescribe training has been completed and that the employer supports progression to an independent prescribing course.